 - When you finish a stitching job, you can send it in an rnd file to Mistika Ultima for additional conform and post processing tasks.
 The workflow would be identical to the previous case, but just choosing an inactive queue (no render done)

 For more details check the document about Add To Render Queue

 The .vrenv contain all the work that you have done in MistikaVR.
 As the .vrenv are text files you can also do custom scripts easily in order to automatise your workflows.
 The syntax is pretty obvious, although you can get more information in the Mistika Ultima scripts syntax article.

 - If you are a Mistika Ultima user: At the date of this document Mistika Ultima 8.7 (first version with VR support) is still beta.
 Mistika Ultima betatesters should contact SGO support if they plan to use combined workflows to ensure that they use compatible versions.

-- If you are a Mistika VR user: If you want to receive Mistika Ultima services without purchasing it, you can ask in the SGO forums or SGO support for available Mistika Ultima facilities in your area.
+- If you are a Mistika VR user: If you want to receive Mistika Ultima services without purchasing it, you can ask in the SGO forums for available Mistika Ultima facilities in your area.
 Many Mistika Ultima facilities around the world are already offering advanced post-production services for Mistika VR files.